MicrosoftDocs/azure-management-docs/articles/azure-arc/vmware-vsphere/recover-from-resource-bridge-deletion.md

 manager: jsuri
 ---

-# Recover from accidental deletion of resource bridge VM or it's irrecoverable
+# Recover from accidental deletion of resource bridge VM

 In this article, you learn how to recover the Azure Arc resource bridge connection into a working state in disaster scenarios such as accidental deletion.
 In such cases, the connection between on-premises infrastructure and Azure is lost and any operations performed through Arc fail.

-## Recovering the Arc resource bridge if there is VM deletion or it's irrecoverable
+## Recovering the Arc resource bridge if there is VM deletion

 To recover from Arc resource bridge VM deletion, you need to deploy a new resource bridge with the same resource ID as the current resource bridge using the following steps.

 1. Copy the Azure region and resource IDs of the Arc resource bridge, custom location, and vCenter Azure resources.

+2. The onboarding script (or `az arcappliance run` command) creates a few `YAML` files to store some metadata about the appliance.
-2. If the original yaml files are not accessible, **manually delete** the resource bridge VM from the vCenter (if it exists), and the resource bridge from azure.
-If the original YAML files are accessible, please run the script from the same folder where these files are present, and the script will handle the deletion of the ARB.
+    - If the `YAML` files are not accessible, manually delete the resource bridge VM from the vCenter (if VM exists), and the resource bridge from Azure.
+    - If the `YAML` files are accessible, run the script from the same folder where these files are present, and the script will handle the deletion of the resource bridge.

 3. Download the [onboarding script](../vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script.md#download-the-onboarding-script) from the Azure portal and update the following section in the script, using the same information as the original resources in Azure.